jonathan-anderson/coursera_getting_and_cleaning_data_project/README.md

 ["Getting and Cleaning Data"](https://class.coursera.org/getdata-002) is a ["Coursera"](https://www.coursera.org/) course designed to familiarize students with the methods and tools used to obtain and pre-process raw data for analysis from different sources and of different formats.

 Our class project requires we combine the skills learned to extract and process information from a study on ["recognizing human activity from smart phone data"](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
-Additionally, we've been asked to provide clear documentation using ["Github"](https://github.com/) and its standards of practice for colloboration and reproducible research, which were also components of our course.
+Additionally, we've been asked to provide clear documentation using ["Github"](https://github.com/) followings its standards of practice for colloboration and reproducible research, which were also components of our course.